Wu Tsai Human Performance Clinician-Scientist Fellowship

 • Short answer questions (maximum of 1500 characters or approximately 250 words for each response)

 • What scientific question are you interested in pursuing?
 Describe the research project that you and your mentor team have developed and how it will advance the science of human performance.
+Your research project should focus on human performance rather than disease.
+We are looking for projects that would not typically be funded by the NIH.

 • Why are you interested in participating in this program?
 Include reason(s) you selected your mentor team and project, and how participation in this program would affect your future career or clinical practice.